 Steed has a collection of female nude, both paintings and sculpture.
 He's a man who loves women and the presentation of the female body through art.

 In flats of the later series, Steed has other pictures or paintings such as images of ships and uniformed soldiers, still life, portraiture, paintings of battles or landscapes.

 On the walls, there're theatre and concert posters.
-Apparently Steed likes to go to events, otherwise he would hardly keep such items.
-Such posters are also found in the second flat, 5 Westminster Mews, later Steed has only paintings or photographs in his flats.
+Apparently, Steed likes to go to events.
+Otherwise, he would hardly keep such items.
+Such advertisements are also in the second flat, 5 Westminster Mews; later Steed has only paintings or photographs in his flats.

 "True to the Core: a story of the Armada" is a play from 1866.

 "Chevalier St. George" - I guess an opera or a concert or a play about the musician?